St Bernard's College, Lower Hutt

-St Bernard's College (often abbreviated to SBC or SBC183) is a Catholic year 7 to 13 (form 1 to 7) secondary school for boys located at 183 Waterloo Rd, Lower Hutt, Wellington, New Zealand.
+St Bernard's College (SBC or SBC183) is a Catholic year 7 to 13 (form 1 to 7) secondary school for boys located at 183 Waterloo Rd, Lower Hutt, Wellington, New Zealand.
 The school was opened by the Marist Brothers in 1946.
+Years 7 and 8 were previously part of St Bernard's Intermediate.

 The maximum roll is 680 pupils.

 School crest

-The school crest was designed by Brother Gerard who served as principal of the school from 1959 to 1964.
+The school crest was designed by Brother Gerard Mullin who served as principal of the school from 1959 to 1964.
 The crest of St. Bernard's consists of a shield divided into three panels: